 What are you aiming at? – Zig Ziglar once said, “If you aim at nothing, you will hit it every time.”
 And each of us knows from our own experience that he is right.
 The general flow of human life tends to be toward ease and comfort.
 One day flows into the next, and many of us never quite get around to turning our good intentions into reality.

-Those ‘good intentions,’ while no doubt admirable, tend to remain unrealized mainly because they are too vague.
+Those ‘good intentions,’ while no doubt admirable, tend to remain unrealised mainly because they are too vague.
 Vague ideas are impossible to focus on and aim for; they are moving targets.

 Do you have moving targets in your life?
-Perhaps you want to eat a more healthy diet or lose the winter weight that has crept upon you.
+Perhaps now with this period of confinement and uncertainty you want to eat a more healthy diet or lose the weight that has crept upon you.
 Maybe you just want to establish a regular workout routine and stick with it this time.

 The keys to your success are two-fold: steady the target and create momentum.